ansys/pydpf-core/docs/source/_static/simple_example.rst

-Opening a result file generated from MAPDL (or other of ANSYS solvers) and extracting results from it is as easy as:
+Opening a result file generated from MAPDL (or another ANSYS solver) and extracting results from it is easy:

 .. code-block:: default